Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 4. Meeting room utilization

-Meeting rooms are used only 38% of the time on average, yet employees consistently report difficulty finding available spaces.
-This disconnect usually stems from ghost bookings, where rooms are reserved but no one shows up, and size mismatches, where three people occupy a twelve-person conference room.
+Meeting rooms are used only 38-40% of the time on average, yet employees consistently report difficulty finding available spaces.
+This disconnect usually stems from two problems: ghost bookings (rooms reserved but never used) and size mismatches (three people occupying a twelve-person conference room).

 5. Peak occupancy patterns